teijatestaaja/kotlin-self-study/programming-tasks.md

 ## [TASK 1](#task-1).
 Create and run a Kotlin Hello World program using IntelliJ IDEA

-- start a new project
+- Start a new project.
-- add a Kotlin
+- Add a Kotlin file.
-- add a print statement
+- Add a print statement.
-- run the program
+- Run the program.

 ## [TASK 2](#task-2).
 Run the same Hello World program using Visual Studio Code

-- open the project in Visual Studio Code, with Code Runner plugin enabled
+- Open the project in Visual Studio Code, with Code Runner plugin enabled.
-- try running it and notice the 'kotlinc' error
+- Try running it and notice the 'kotlinc' error.
-- install and set up latest standalone Kotlin compiler
+- Install and set up latest standalone Kotlin compiler.
-- restart Visual Studio Code and run the project
+- Restart Visual Studio Code and run the project again.

 ## [TASK 3](#task-3).
 Run the same Hello World program using a command prompt or shell

-- complie and run the project in command prompt or shell
+- Compile and run the project in command prompt or shell.